 - such other matters as may be prescribed.

 The SOE may also contain other details relating to the terms and conditions of employment.

-Where there are no particulars to be entered into under points (k) to (o), above, that fact must be noted in the SOE.
+If there are no particulars to be entered under points (k) to (o), above, that fact must be noted in the SOE.
 The SOE may refer to a collective agreement or another document for its terms.
 Agreed amended terms must be confirmed in writing and signed by both parties within one month.

 Fixed-term employment contracts are permissible, in which case the SOE must state the date on which the contract is to end.

 Often parties will have more complex written contracts of employment that go beyond what is required to be included in the SOE by the Act.
 These types of contracts may be amended pursuant to ordinary contract law principles.